- Print this page

 - construct and maintain the laying environment, including feed and water storage facilities, to minimise the entry of pests and the congregation of wild birds

-- promptly remove dead birds from the laying environment and dispose of them in a designated facility on a daily basis
+- promptly remove deceased birds from the laying environment and dispose of them in a designated facility on a daily basis

 - promptly remove sick birds from the laying environment and treat or cull them.